Umina is a coastal village on the Central Coast, New South Wales, Australia.

 Savour a delicious pie at Bremen's Patisserie.

-They make the Flaming Ron Pie with the Trinidad Scorpion Butch T. It's the world's hottest chilli.
-One seed is 300 times hotter than a jalapeno.
+They make the Flaming Ron Pie with the Trinidad Scorpion Butch T. It's the world's hottest chilli... one seed is 300 times hotter than a jalapeno!

 Enjoy this short and relaxing walk around the headland from Umina to Pearl Beach.
 The walk follows the coast and the views are beautiful.

-In Pearl Beach, have a swim at the southern end of the beach where the water is calm.
+In Pearl Beach, you can swim at the beach's southern end, where the water is calm.

 Visit the Bulgandry Aboriginal art site if you’re interested in Aboriginal engravings.